Updated July 2022

 HOW DOES ONE DECIDE WHEN AND WHICH COVID VACCINE TO TAKE?

 One should register on the country’s official vaccine platform as soon as the same is open or visit the nearest COVID vaccination center.
 Thereafter one gets the vaccine in accordance with prioritized high-risk groups and vaccination protocols.
 The vaccination centers are organized and well equipped to manage socially distanced queueing and waiting, administration of the vaccine by a qualified health care worker, and post-vaccination observation for reactions.
-Notification for 2nd dose and booster, and certification of completed vaccination are also incorporated in the process.
+Notification for 2nd dose and booster, and certification of completed vaccination are also incorporated into the process.

 One should take whichever vaccine is available and not wait or make attempts to procure a particular or alternate vaccine, as this can not only disturb the organized vaccination system and process of the country, but also not confer any potential advantage or benefit.